ml-and-ds-degree/llms-and-multi-agent-orchestration/HW5/PRD.md

 2. **What port does the Ollama server run on?**
    - Answer: `localhost:11434` (default)

-3. **What is the purpose of MultiQueryRetriever?**
+3. **Why does the video emphasize local inference for sensitive data?**
-   - Answer: Generate multiple query variations to overcome limitations of distance-based similarity search
+   - Answer: To keep proprietary documents on-device and avoid leaking context to third-party APIs.

 4. **What chunk_size and overlap does the video use?**
    - Answer: chunk_size=1200, overlap=300